Need help? We are available to speak to you 7 days a weekRead More

 • Physical abuse

-If you are experiencing family violence and are unsure of your visa status, we encourage you to contact Australian Migration Lawyers.
+If you are experiencing domestic and family violence and are unsure of your visa status, we encourage you to contact Australian Migration Lawyers.
+Lawyers can help determine family violence provisions.

 Eligibility requirements for a Partner visa if you have experienced family violence

-Under Australian’s migration laws, there are certain circumstances where you may be eligible for a Partner Visa if you have experienced family violence, and you are no longer in a relationship with your sponsor.
+Under Australia’s migration laws, there are certain circumstances where you may be eligible for a temporary Partner Visa if you have experienced domestic and family violence and you are no longer in a relationship with your sponsor.

-The legislation specifies that the family violence occurred wholly or partly during your relationship and the sponsor is the perpetrator of that violence.
+The legislation specifies that the alleged victim of domestic or family violence occurred wholly or partly during your relationship, and the sponsor is the alleged victim or perpetrator of that violence.
 ‘Perpetrator’ refers to the person who commits domestic and/or family violence.

-Although your relationship has come to an end, you may be eligible for a permanent visa if you, have experienced family violence, and:
+Although you fear your relationship has come to an end, you may be eligible for a permanent visa if you fear you have experienced family violence or are in immediate danger and:

 • Have applied for or hold a Temporary Partner visa (subclass 820)